-The District offers a variety of rebates and programs to help CHWD's customers use water efficiently.
+The District offers a variety of rebates and programs to help CHWD's customers save money.

 CHWD offers a \$75 rebate on a new ULF toilet from CHWD's water efficiency program.

 Rebates are available if you install a PRV on your service connection and pass the on-site inspection by a CHWD representative.